| Series | Countries | Live Scores | Fixtures | Results | News |

 1922

-An Invincible run-machine is born.
-At the age of 18 Arthur Morris was the first man to make a century in both innings of his first-class debut, and so it wasn't a great surprise that he made three hundreds in his first four Tests against England in 1946-47.
+An Invincible run machine is born.
+At the age of 18, Arthur Morris was the first man to make a century in both innings of his first-class debut, and so it wasn't a great surprise that he made three hundreds in his first four Tests against England in 1946-47.
 He also hammered a glorious 182 when the Aussie Invincibles chased 404 for 3 to beat England at Headingley in 1948, adding 301 with Don Bradman.
 But he was vulnerable to Alec Bedser, who dismissed him 18 times, a Test record until Glenn McGrath went one better with Mike Atherton in 2001.

 2004

 The tragically premature death of David Hookes at the age of 48 occurred as a result of a scuffle outside a Melbourne hotel.
 The often outspoken Hookes was extremely popular, and an outpouring of grief followed the news.
-As a player he promised much - his Test career started with a spectacular assault on Tony Grieg that produced five successive fours during the Centenary Test in 1977 - but ultimately disappointed on the international stage, although he was a major figure at state level.
+As a player he promised much - his Test career started with a spectacular assault on Tony Grieg that produced five successive fours during the Centenary Test in 1977 - but he ultimately disappointed on the international stage, although he was a major figure at state level.
 A blunt-talking commentator on the game, he was just establishing himself as a coach at the time of his death.

 2008

-denying Australia a consecutive 17th Test win for the second time in the decade - the first was in Kolkata in 2001.
+A breakthrough at the WACA.
+India bounced back from the aftermath of the Sydney Test with a resounding 72-run win in Perth, in the process denying Australia a consecutive 17th Test win for the second time in the decade - the first was in Kolkata in 2001.
 It was a collective effort: there were no centuries or five-fors.
 Among the highlights were captain Anil Kumble's 600th wicket - on the second day - and the mesmeric spell Ishant Sharma bowled on the final day.
-The lanky teenager made a seasoned run-machine, Ricky Ponting, look like an amateur.
-Perhaps that memory lingered when he was bought for US$950,000, the highest price for a bowler, at the first IPL auction a month later.
+The lanky teenager made Ricky Ponting, look like an amateur.

 1930

 Birth of the only South African to play 50 Tests before their isolation from international cricket.
-Though a fairly low-profile character, John Waite was a top-drawer wicketkeeper-batsman who made four Test centuries and averaged over 30.
+Though a fairly low-profile character, John Waite was a top-drawer wicketkeeper-batter who made four Test centuries and averaged over 30.
 He batted everywhere from No. 2 to No. 9, and his first Test ton, at Old Trafford in 1955, was especially important: it came after a middle-order collapse and set up South Africa for a crucial three-wicket victory.

 1977